particle-iot/docs/src/content/faq/wholesale/wholesale-products.md

 You may also need to confirm your labeling fits the type of battery you are shipping.
 Shipping reps will often do an audit of your packaging.

 Be on the look out for frequent regualtory changes.
-At the time of this documentation there was [pending changes](http://www.iata.org/whatwedo/cargo/dgr/Documents/lithium-battery-update.pdf) that will come into effect Jan 1, 2017.
+At the time of this documentation there are [pending changes](http://www.iata.org/whatwedo/cargo/dgr/Documents/lithium-battery-update.pdf) that will come into effect Jan 1, 2017.

 ### Particle shipping restrictions
 Particle ships bulk batteries (SKU = BATTMOD50) only to locations in the US and Canada.
 To receive batteries elsewhere, please contact orders@particle.io for a case by case evaluation.

+## Any Other Questions

+If you have any additional questions that aren’t answered here, please let us know at our [support portal](https://support.particle.io).